Chapter 3:

 Third Chances In the Bygone

-The task had been more difficult than she had anticipated.
 Her bionics were strong, but the rest of her body wasn't.
-Still, she had persevered as she always had, and now she was just waiting for the man to come back.
+Still, she'd persevered as she always had.

-She palmed the key fob that Zephyr had tossed to her earlier, turning it over in her hands as if it was a riddle she couldn't quite figure out.
-The cool metal surface of the device felt oddly comforting as a solid weight in her palm.
-She pressed the black button once more, listening to the click of the lock and the soft hum of the electronics within the truck.
+The cool metal surface of the device felt oddly comforting—a solid weight in her palm.
+She pressed the black button, listening to the click of the lock and the soft hum of the electronics within the truck.

 Ah, wait, she was a thief—albeit an unintentional one.

-In fact, it was a little embarrassing how little she knew.
+It was a little embarrassing how little she knew.

-She had read about the island in passing when she looked into places where she could live alone, but she had never delved deeper into what actually went on.
 She only knew the basics: it was an artificial island created in 2070 to handle recycling on an international level.
 The project was funded by several countries, including the States, China, the Philippines, Indonesia, Japan, and Korea, among many others.
-It wasn't technically a country of its own, but it was still its own entity that governed itself.
+It wasn't legally a country of its own, but it was still its own entity that governed itself.

 Speaking of…

 She sighed, her breath fogging in the cold air.
 She had no idea what was next for her now.
-She had thought she could just figure things out as she went along, but that had clearly been a mistake.
+She'd thought she could just figure things out as she went along, but that had clearly been a mistake.
 Perhaps she had been too naive in thinking that she could make it on her own.

-The sound of footsteps crunching on gravel suddenly caught her attention, and she turned to see Zephyr approaching.
-His dark grey hair was tousled by the wind, and his silver eyes were filled with an expression that was difficult to read.
+His dark grey hair tousled in the wind, and his silver eyes were filled with an expression that was difficult to read.
 Despite the fact he couldn't have been more than thirty or so, there was something about him that seemed old, as though he had seen more than his fair share of what the world had to offer.

 Meh, she was probably imagining it.